jenchick/surfs_up/README.md

 # surfs_up
 ## Overview of the analysis: Explain the purpose of this analysis.
-W. Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

-## Results: Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+W. Avy, avid surfer and entrepreneur, wants to collaborate on opening up a surf shop/ice cream shop combo.
+As was discovered in a previous analysis, Oahu appears to be a fantastic location for the surf/ice cream shop combo.
+The precipitation is low, the weather is mild, and the waves are wonderful!
+The final piece of analysis before diving in would be to examine the months of June and December more closely to determine whether or not the shop would be sustainable year-round.

+## Results:
+Weather Station data for the months of June and December over the past seven years was examined.
+The charts below outline the findings from these weather stations.

 ![image](https://user-images.githubusercontent.com/102322707/174453318-ee5af13f-0221-48ba-963b-59c32c1fad4a.png), ![image](https://user-images.githubusercontent.com/102322707/174454374-ebda8d2e-5fdc-4232-b9b3-c4ca2d53e77c.png)